codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 on the header `mqtt_mqtt_packet`.
 It ended up being a fairly short and simple function, we'll use a static array to map all helper functions, making it O(1) the selection of the correct unpack function based on the Control Packet type.
+To be noted that in case of a disconnect, a pingreq or pingresp packet we only need a single byte, with remaining length 0.

 {% highlight c %}